 Each of the new and updated shelters would be equipped with a canopy, a bench, and a litter receptacle with the size of the canopy varied.
 The City intends to incorporate various amenities as part of STAP to take advantage of expanding innovations in transit and smart technology, including customized automated digitized advertising panels, some of which may be interactive with the capability of providing wayfinding, real-time bus arrival and other public information.
-Media kiosks, approximately 4.5 feet by 2 feet wide and 8 feet tall, would each have two display panels containing a combination of digital graphics and/or static printed commercial advertising; wayfinding, bus arrival, or other public services message content that may either be incorporated into the transit shelter or installed as separate, stand-alone structures.
-Newsstand vending kiosks, public amenity kiosks, and urban panels may be included as part of the Project.
+Media panels, approximately 4.5 feet by 2 feet wide and 8 feet tall, would each have two display panels containing a combination of digital graphics and/or static printed commercial advertising; wayfinding, bus arrival, or other public services message content that may either be incorporated into the transit shelter or installed as separate, stand-alone structures.
+Newsstand vending kiosks, public amenity and placemaking kiosks, and urban panels may be included as part of the project.
 Installation of transit shelters and associated amenities may require sidewalk reconstruction.
+Examples of proposed transit shelters are shown in Figure 1.